csci110/csci110.github.io/2_WizardsDuel.md

 - [ ] Inside the `Spell` class definition, replace your `handleCollision(otherSprite)` definition with this:

 ```
- // Compare images so Stranger's spells don't destroy each other.
+ // Compare images so the same spells don't destroy each other.
  if (this.getImage() !== otherSprite.getImage()) {
       // Adjust mostly blank spell image to vertical center.
       let verticalOffset = Math.abs(this.y - otherSprite.y);